We’re pretty obsessed with Messums Wiltshire

 ‘In recent times the contemporary fine art establishment has diminished the value of the hand-made object.
 We want to showcase beautifully made objects in a variety of materials.’

-Each curation begins with a fascinating standpoint.
-The current exhibition, for example, Material Earth: Myth, Material & Metamorphosis (runs til April 2) – looks at both mythology and the wild landscapes of Northern Europe.
-The result is a magical mix of sculpture, painting, ceramics and taxidermy including Barnaby Barford’s life-size polar bear made from bone china and Bouke de Vries’s amazing winged birdcages.
-It’s an intriguing and glorious show, full of surprises.
+It was an intriguing and glorious show, full of surprises.
 We fell in love with a wonderful piece from Alistair Mackie – a globe made entirely from mouse skulls.
 Look out also for the taxidermy sculptures from Polly Morgan.
-Messums Wiltshire likes to show star names from the art world (there's early Grayson Perry here rubbing alongside Andy Warhol) with lesser known but hugely talented makers.
+The gallery likes to show star names from the art world (there's early Grayson Perry here rubbing alongside Andy Warhol) with lesser known but hugely talented makers.
 Morgan is a case in point.
 Fifteen years ago she was working in a bar when her mesmerising taxidermy sculptures caught the eye of Banksy and Damien Hirst, springboarding her onto the contemporary London art scene.
 Her exquisite, extraordinary pieces perfectly evoke the beautiful but creepy nature of taxidermy and have become highly collectable.
-Pictured below Ins and Outcomes

-Exhibitions are supported by talks and demonstrations – last week Polly Morgan spoke about the art of taxidermy – and there are often standalone sessions.
-Next Friday (March 30) Dr Antonia Bostrom discusses ceramic masterpieces from the V&A. And recently the painter Alexander Newley gave a spellbinding talk and slide show describing his celebrity childhood growing up as Joan Collins’ son - glass of Beckford Bottle Shop white in hand, a packed auditorium, this was a truly riveting evening.
+Exhibitions are supported by talks and demonstrations – Polly Morgan spoke about the art of taxidermy – and there are often standalone sessions.
+Last month Dr Antonia Bostrom discussed ceramic masterpieces from the V&A. And recently the painter Alexander Newley gave a spellbinding talk and slide show describing his celebrity childhood growing up as Joan Collins’ son - glass of Beckford Bottle Shop white in hand, a packed auditorium, this was a truly riveting evening.